 Unfortunately, baby and child sleep training does not work effectively when a child sleeps in the caregiver's bed.
 In order to learn positive sleep habits, a child must learn the invaluable skill of self-soothing.
 My job as a sleep specialist is to help a family get well rested quickly and effectively.
 The methods I recommend to my clients would not work well with attachment parenting families nor co-sleeping families.
 Having said that, if you are a co-sleeping family by choice and everyone in the family is well rested and happy with the sleeping arrangement, there is no need to change the sleep situation.

 4. Can you tell me how long the sleep training process will take?

 There are many sleep training methods available, but some work faster than others and have a better success rate.
 When parents call me, they are usually at their wit's end and need a quick fix.
 This could be accomplished in as little as 2-3 nights for night time sleep (though naps can take longer).
 The good news is that most methods work, as long as you stay consistent with your chosen method.
 The reason baby and child sleep training most often fails is inconsistency on the part of the caregivers.
 5. Do you work with older children or just babies?

-I work with parents of children from birth through preschool age.
-About 50% of my practice involves working with babies, but the other 50% is with preschoolers.
-It is definitely not too late to teach a 2, 3, or 4 year old to learn positive sleep habits.
+I work with parents of children from birth through school age.
+About 50% of my practice involves working with babies, but the other 50% is with school age children and teens.
+It is definitely never too late to teach a child to learn positive sleep habits.
 Yes, it is easier to sleep train when a child is still in a crib, but the methods I advocate work beautifully with older children as well.

 6. If I don't fix my child's sleep problems now, will they eventually go away on their own?